Student Spotlight: Thomas Troelstrup, MPH Program

 Stellar support right from the beginning

-Before Thomas even applied to UNE, he called the university and ended up speaking to Assistant Director of Student Support, Elizabeth Benz, at length about the Public Health program.
+Before Thomas even applied to UNE, he called the university and ended up speaking to Director of Student Support, Elizabeth Benz, at length about the Public Health program.
 She walked him through an overview of the program, helped him with his questions, and was just “super helpful” in general.
 Little did either of them know that that very first phone call would be the beginning of a highly cooperative relationship that continued throughout Thomas’ career at UNE.

 Learning as a collaborative process